-- Waveform display screen-

-Increase the width of the trace or move the marker right.

-- General Setups-

-Move highlight right.

-- key:

-- Waveform display screen-

-Increase the height of the trace or move the marker to the left event (Limited when Loss Mode is Event).
+- Waveform display screen- Increase the height of the trace or move the marker to the left event (Limited when Loss Mode is Event).

 - General Setups- Move up the highlight.

+- 🔛 key:
-- Waveform display screen-

-Decrease the height of the trace or move the marker to the right event (Limited when Loss Mode is Event).
+- Waveform display screen- Decrease the height of the trace or move the marker to the right event (Limited when Loss Mode is Event).

-- General Setups-

-Move down the highlight.
+- General Setups- Move down the highlight.

-- [5] Sot (Set key):
+- [5] Set (Set key):

 Confirm the values entered and each selection.

 - [6] (Menu/Power key):

 - Press Menu/Power key to power up the unit.

 - Press Menu/Power key to display the pop-up menu for the current screen if the unit is powered on.